openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 equal to the number of CPUs requested in millicore units.
 * For containers with non-guaranteed CPU requests (or guaranteed fractional CPU requests) add a new resource request/limit `openshift.io/shared-cpus` equal to the number of CPUs requested in millicore units.
-Note that one of the restrictions for extended resources is that the request/limit must match - in the case of a container with differing CPU requests/limits, the CPU request value will be used - this will preserve existing scheduler behaviour as only the CPU requests are used to choose the node a pod will run on.
+Note that one of the restrictions for extended resources is that the request/limit must both be specified and must match - in the case of a container with differing CPU requests/limits, the CPU request value will be used - this will preserve existing scheduler behaviour as only the CPU requests are used to choose the node a pod will run on.

 Here are the CPU requests/limits from an example container that uses shared CPUs:
 ```yaml